 What is the Quality Payment Program?

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was signed into law with bipartisan support on April 16, 2015 and is starting January 1, 2017.
-The law does many things but most importantly it establishes new ways to pay physicians for caring for Medicare beneficiaries.
-The law also includes new funding for technical assistance to providers, funding for measure development and testing, enables new programs and requirements for data sharing, and establishes new federal advisory groups.
-It is comprehensive legislation that has the potential to significantly restructure U.S. healthcare.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was signed into law with bipartisan support on April 16, 2015 and went into effect on January 1, 2017.
+The law does many things but most importantly it establishes a new payment methodology based on how clinicians and groups of clinicians care for Medicare beneficiaries.
+It is comprehensive legislation that has significantly restructured U.S. healthcare.

 Azalea Health customers who have any questions on this topic can contact Customer Relations at CR@AzaleaHealth.com.

 What is the Merit-Based Incentive Payment System (MIPS)?

 The MIPS is a pathway that consolidates the Physician Quality Reporting System (PQRS), the Value-based Payment Modifier (VBM) and the Medicare Electronic Health Record (EHR) Incentive Program into one single program.
 “MIPS was designed to tie payments to quality and cost efficient care, drive improvement in care processes and health outcomes, increase the use of healthcare information, and reduce the cost of care.”¹

 When a clinician is included in MIPS, there must be a decision made as to whether to report as an individual or group.